What you need to know for New Year’s Eve in Tauranga

 Information on regular bus services

-Tauranga City Council’s mobile-friendly events webpage provides residents and visitors with helpful information on road closures, alcohol-free zones, events and more to make the start into the new year a safe and enjoyable one.
+This website is mobile-friendly and provides helpful information on on the go to support you with information to make the start into the new year a safe and enjoyable one.